2 Days in Zion National Park: The Complete Guide

 How to Get to Zion National Park

-Unlike some National Parks, Zion is reasonably close to a few major airports, just a two and a half hour drive from McCarran International Airport in Las Vegas or a four hour drive from Salt Lake City International Airport.
-To get the best deals on airfare, I swear by using Skyscanner to set alerts on flight deals and compare fares.
+Unlike some national parks, Zion is conveniently located close to a few major airports.
+For example, it’s just a two and a half hour drive from Harry Reid International Airport in Las Vegas or a four hour drive from Salt Lake City International Airport.

 Woman standing on top of Scout's Overlook, looking down on Angel's Landing in Zion National Park in Utah

-During one of my visits to Zion, I flew into Vegas and during our second trip, my husband, Justin, and I road tripped from our home in Seattle through Salt Lake City to Zion and the rest of Utah’s National Parks (Bryce, Capitol Reef, Arches, and Canyonlands)- both were beautiful and totally pleasant drives!
+During my first trip to Zion, I flew into Las Vegas and did a mini solo road trip from there.
+During our second trip, my husband, Justin, and I road tripped from our home in Seattle through Salt Lake City to Zion and the rest of Utah’s five National Parks.
+Both were pleasant drives and absolutely jaw-droppingly beautiful!

 View of red rocks in Zion National Park in Utah

-If you don’t have time to hit all of the Mighty 5, consider, instead, this southwestern Utah road trip itinerary, which focuses on Zion, Bryce Canyon, and a few awesome state parks in the area.
+If you don’t have time to hit all of the Mighty 5, consider, instead, just focusing on a southwestern Utah road trip, through Zion, Bryce Canyon, and a few awesome state parks that are nearby.

 When to Visit Zion National Park